 - End of November/Early December: Matching is Completed, Matched Student Workshop

-The Weitzman School of Design Externship Program equips graduate level architecture, city planning, and landscape architecture students with real world experience by taking their learning outside of the classroom.
+The Weitzman School of Design Externship Program equips graduate level architecture, city planning, historic preservation, and landscape architecture students with real world experience by taking their learning outside of the classroom.
 This allows students to expand their range of skills while connecting with working professionals.
 The sponsoring firm gains an opportunity to engage with the constantly evolving pedagogy of academia while also cutting back on recruiting time as the externship can act as a precursory interview for a summer internship.

 Possible benefits to participating in an externship include: